-You can move the chart wherever you want by just dragging and dropping it.
+You can move the 4 axis graph wherever you want by just dragging and dropping it.
 You will also see three new menu options (in the main menu) and they are Design, Layout and Format as in the following image.

 Step 3.
 Select the chart by clicking somewhere inside the chart and go to Design (main menu) --> Select Data (in the Data group).